utshomax/postman-docs/src/pages/docs/collaborating-in-postman/using-version-control/watching-pull-requests.md

     url: "https://www.postman.com/case-studies/youi/"
 ---

-The watch option enables you to receive an in-app notification when a user on the team modifies the pull request.
+The watch option enables you to receive an in-app notification when a team member modifies the pull request.
 If you watch a pull request, you will get notifications about actions such as adding a new comment, approving or removing approval, merging, and editing or declining a pull request.

 ## Contents